The Faraday Grid

-The principles behind the ubiquitous transformers that manage the voltage on our power networks date back over a century.
+The principles for design of our power networks date back over a century.
 They were designed for a hub and spoke system, where flexible power was generated at the centre and delivered to end users on the periphery.

 Today’s energy system is different.
 Over the past 20 years, in response to climate change, renewables such as wind and solar have been incentivised.
-These are variable, non-dispatchable, asynchronous and distributed throughout the network.
-In addition end user energy demand has become far less regular.
+These are variable, non-dispatchable, asynchronous, and distributed throughout the network.
+In addition, energy demand of end users has become far less predictable.

 This leaves our power systems increasingly volatile and inefficient.
 It demands a rethink of how we regulate the flow of electricity, specifically a reinvention of the transformer into something smarter and more dynamic.
-The Faraday Exchanger and, when deployed collectively, the Faraday Grid offer that reinvention.
+The Faraday Grid and the Faraday Exchanger are that reinvention.

 The patented Faraday Grid is an evolutionary design for electricity distribution which allows power to flow to anyone anywhere across the network.
 The Faraday Grid is enabled by a device called the Faraday Exchanger.
 The primary function of the Faraday Exchanger is bi-directional power flow.